Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Introduction

-Our contributions are the following: \begin{itemize} \item a novel technique to decompose a generalized $n$-qudit Toffoli gate into a logarithmic depth and no-ancilla qudit equivalent circuit --- as an example, a 8-qubit Toffoli ($C^7NOT$) gate realization and a comparative study depicts that our approach is better than the existing approaches in terms of a constant factor of gate cost reduction; \item the design of a circuit for Grover's search algorithm in any $d$-ary quantum system using the proposed decomposed $n$-qudit Toffoli gate so that we can reduce the logarithmic factor in the time complexity of Grover's algorithm; \item study of the performance of the decomposition technique for the erasure and unitary model of leakage error, keeping aside the noise mitigation techniques which are not addressed here. \end{itemize}
+Our contributions are the following: \begin{itemize} \item a novel technique to decompose a generalized $n$-qudit Toffoli gate into a $\log_2 n$ depth and no-ancilla qudit equivalent circuit --- as an example, a 8-qubit Toffoli ($C^7NOT$) gate realization has been demonstrated and a comparative study depicts that our approach is better than the existing approaches in terms of a constant factor of gate cost reduction; \item a circuit for Grover's search algorithm achieves a logarithmic depth in any $d$-ary quantum system using the proposed decomposed $n$-qudit Toffoli gate as compared to linear depth;

+\item study of the effect of the generic error models (gate error and idle error) for the proposed decomposition, keeping aside the noise mitigation techniques which are not addressed here. \end{itemize}

-The structure of the paper is as follows.
+The layout of this article is as follows.
 Section 2 describes the universal qudit gates.
-Section 3 defines Grover's search algorithm in a $d$-ary quantum system.
+Section 3 presents the $d$-ary Grover's search algorithm.
 Section 4 illustrates the decomposition of the proposed $n$-qudit Toffoli gate and its comparative analysis.
-The performance of the decomposition under leakage noise is presented in Section 5.
+The performance of the decomposition under various types of noise is presented in Section 5.
 Section 6 captures our conclusions.